Geometric and analytic structures on the higher ad\`eles

 A deep result of Yekutieli, quoted below as Theorem \ref{Thm_YekIndependenceOfSystemOfLiftings}, shows that $E_{\sigma }^{\operatorname*{Yek}}$ does not depend on $\sigma$, so we can speak of $E^{\operatorname*{Yek}}$ of a TLF.
 Our paper \cite{bgwTateModule} shows that Arrow (2) induces an isomorphism $E^{\operatorname*{Beil}}\cong E^{\operatorname*{Tate}}$.
 Yekutieli's Conjecture asks whether Arrow (4) induces an isomorphism $E^{\operatorname*{Beil}}\cong E^{\operatorname*{Yek}} $.
 We prove this in Theorem \ref{Thm_ComparisonOfCubicalAlgebras}.

 In \S \ref{section_StandAloneHLFs}, we prove that Arrow (1) induces an isomorphism $E^{\operatorname*{Yek}}\cong E^{\operatorname*{Tate}}$.
 This is a result of independent interest.
 It touches a slightly different aspect than Yekutieli's Conjecture since it refers to the $n$-Tate structure produced by Arrow (1), while the conjecture is about the $n$-Tate structure of Arrow (2).
-Of course by Theorem \ref{intro_thm_1} we know that we can find a system of liftings such that both $n$-Tate structures match, and then following this route gives a second proof of Yekutieli's Conjecture.
+By Theorem \ref{intro_thm_1} we know that we can find a system of liftings such that both $n$-Tate structures match, and this yields a proof of Yekutieli's Conjecture.

 \begin{acknowledgement} We would like to thank Amnon Yekutieli and Alberto C\'{a}mara for carefully reading an earlier version of the manuscript and their very insightful remarks.
 Our category-oriented viewpoint has been shaped by Mikhail Kapranov.
-Moreover, we heartily thank Alexander Beilinson, Fedor Bogomolov, and Ivan Fesenko, whose encouragement and interest in our work was pivotal. \end{acknowledgement}
+Moreover, we heartily thank Alexander Beilinson, Fedor Bogomolov, and Ivan Fesenko, whose encouragement and interest in our work was pivotal.
+We thank the anonymous referee for his/her very careful review, which led to a significant improvement of the presentation and some simplification of the arguments. \end{acknowledgement}

+\begin{Dedication} This paper is dedicated to Fedor Bogomolov.
+We thank him for his interest, and for discussions during the \textquotedblleft Symmetries and Correspondences\textquotedblright\ Conference in July 2014, where Yekutieli presented his conjecture.
+Fedor Bogomolov's almost surreal originality and playful creativity have a tremendous impact on the maths community, but beyond that, his papers radiate a great joy in doing mathematics, which is very inspiring and impossible to resist.
+Happy birthday! \end{Dedication}